Current Research

 Prof Moira O’Bryan, Dr Sarah Catford, Prof Robert McLachlan, Dr Gideon Blecher, Dr Ie-Wen Sim, Dr Darren Katz, Prof Luk Rombauts

-Monash IVF Group, University of Melbourne and Hudson Institute of Medical Research
+Monash IVF Group, University of Melbourne, and Hudson Institute of Medical Research

 Infertility affects 1 in 20 Australian men and male factors are involved in about half of all assisted reproductive technology (ART) treatments.
 Most often there is an unexplained failure of the testicular sperm tubules to produce adequate numbers of motile sperm capable of fertilisation.
 Genetic factors are suspected to be causal in many cases.
 Understanding such genetic factors may result in new diagnostic tests and ultimately specific treatments.
 Such research may also address uncertainties around the possible transmission of infertility to ART-conceived offspring.
-This ongoing complex study uses samples from the Monash Male Infertility data set, and in collaboration with the leading overseas investigators, as a part of the International Male Infertility Genetics consortium ( www.imigc.org), will forge ahead until the extent and impact of genetic variants in male factor infertility, including for the general and reproductive health of the man and his offspring is resolved.
+This ongoing complex study uses samples from the Monash Male Infertility data set, and in collaboration with the leading overseas investigators, as a part of the International Male Infertility Genetics Consortium, will forge ahead until the extent and impact of genetic variants in male factor infertility, including for the general and reproductive health of the man and his offspring, is resolved.